 To appreciate the Foley Hoag difference, consider our history.
 In 1943, the legal profession was an exclusionary culture enforced by a rigid unwritten social code.
 Yet two individuals, Henry Foley and Garrett Hoag, defied the status quo, daring to establish a different kind of law firm based on a radically new criterion: individual merit.

-Over the past eight decades, we have evolved and adapted along with the law.
+Since our beginning, we have evolved and adapted along with the law.
 Our clients value our ability to anticipate trends both in the law and in their specific industries.
 As we’ve evolved, however, we have preserved the best of traditional lawyering.
 In a world driven by technology, we still pick up the phone and seek the face-to-face interactions needed to cultivate solid client relationships.
 This is just one aspect of our professionally serious yet easy-going culture, which has inspired unusual loyalty in both our clients and our lawyers.

 Since the firm was founded, we have established deep roots in the Boston-area entrepreneurial community, focusing considerable resources on cultivating the next generation of technology companies.
 We work closely with these organizations throughout their entire lifecycle, from inception through financing, growth and maturity.
 We host hundreds of events every year for entrepreneurs and investors, who often find new business partners before the night is over.

 Our distinguished alumni include global business leaders, general counsel of leading companies, a U.S. senator, a U.S. ambassador, accomplished state policy leaders, university presidents, and the first African-American partner at a Boston law firm.